CMU-IDS-Fall-2022/assignment-3-cl_hw/writeup.md

 How social and economic factors impact innovation in America? <br />
 We used data source from https://opportunityinsights.org/data/.
 Specifically, our team has focused on two main aspects - neighborhood commuting zone & parent income.
 By visualizing the relationship between commuting zone and innovation rate and parental income and their children innovation rate, we are able to conclude that neighborhood does impact innovation in America.
 East and West coast have higher invention rates than other parts of the U.S.  <br />
-*Based on the interactive charts from our app, Vermont is the 1st inventor state in the U.S.  Massachusetts ranks 2nd place with a focus on the Drugs and Medical patent category.
-The outstanding performance in the Computers and Communications field wins California 3rd place.*
+### Based on the interactive charts from our app, Vermont is the 1st inventor state in the U.S.

 ## Project Goals